Snazzie/PlexOnArm/README.md

 </p>
 A lightweight, cross-platform Plex web client wrapper that provides an optimized experience for ARM-based devices (and works great on x86 too!).

+### Disclaimer: This application is not affiliated with Plex Inc. Plex On Tauri is a browser that can be provided with any link, but is intended to be used with Plex Web Client, it does not tamper with or change how Plex Web Client is intended to be used and its metrics collected.
 ---

 <p align="center">